exaspace/kafkawait/README.md

 curl 'localhost:8000/multiply?x=7&y=6'
 ```

+In separate terminal windows, you can inspect the messages arriving on the Kafka topics:

+    kafkacat -C -b localhost:9092 -t requests
+    kafkacat -C -b localhost:9092 -t responses

-You will see kafka messages on the requests and responses topics.
-The Calculator web server simply increments a global
-request counter to allocate each HTTP request a unique request ID, and this ID is passed in the JSON
+The Calculator web server simply increments a global request counter to allocate each HTTP request a unique request ID,
-request & response Kafka messages.
+and this ID is passed in the JSON request & response Kafka messages.

 The performance of the demo is around 700 messages per second on a MacBook Air.